NUMde/compass-implementation-guide/input/pagecontent/index.md

 ### Questionnaire-IDs and Versioning
 Besides the technical identifiers, which are stored in `Questionnaire.id` and `Questionnaire.identifier`, there is another "world-wide unique" identifier per Questionnaire, called `Questionnaire.url`.
-Often, the metadata (Questionnaire) is changed during the data capturing process.
-Therefore, FHIR provides the `Questionnaire.version` field to version metadata.
+Often, the structure of the captured data (as described in the Questionnaire) is changed during the data capturing process.
+Therefore, FHIR provides the `Questionnaire.version` field to version the Questionnaire.
 Please note that this version is different from `Questionnaire.meta.versionId`, which corresponds to the FHIR repositories internal versioning.

-The QuestionnaireResponse references its corresponding Questionnaire by `QuestionnaireResponse.questionnaire`, which is a canonical url.
-Its value MUST correspond to `Questionnaire.url`.
+The QuestionnaireResponse references its corresponding Questionnaire by `QuestionnaireResponse.questionnaire`, which is a [canonical url](https://www.hl7.org/fhir/r4/references.html#canonical).
 The FHIR standard allows appending the version to a canonical url by seperating it with a pipe (`|`) character.

-If you follow this implementation guide, `QuestionnaireResponse.questionnaire` should always contain also `Questionnaire.version`.
+Even though the FHIR specification allows falling back to a local identifier, in this implementation guide, its `QuestionnaireResponse.questionnaire` MUST correspond to `Questionnaire.url`.
+Implementers following this implementation guide MUST put the `Questionnaire.url` with the appended `Questionnaire.version`.

 ## Conformance testing